 Mounting of focuser is up to the customer, as stated in IMPORTANT section of autofocuser page

 .
 We recommend you mounting via timing belt, because it is less invasive to the focuser than shaft to shaft coupling.
-That is why every focuser comes with MXL pulley and free option of timing belt with various lengths.
-We also separately sell 3D printed mounting adapters for a few focusers.
+We also separately sell 3D printed mounting adapters (with L bracket and timing belt) for some focusers.
 You can check more in autofocuser mounting adapter section

 Can I control the focuser manually?